 At Braywood we have a reflective and adaptable curriculum where a variety of teaching methods and environments enable us to meet the needs of all our children.
 We acknowledge that people learn in many different ways and we recognise the need to develop strategies that allow all children to learn in ways that best suit them.
-Psychologists identify seven main areas of intelligence: linguistic, visual/spatial, logical/mathematical, kinesthetic, musical, interpersonal/group working, and interpersonal/reflective.
+Psychologists identify seven main areas of intelligence: linguistic, visual/spatial, logical/mathematical, kinaesthetic, musical, interpersonal/group working, and interpersonal/reflective.
 We take into account these different forms of intelligence when planning teaching and learning styles.

 We offer opportunities for children to learn in different ways.

 These include:

-- investigation and problem solving; research and finding out; - group work; pair work; independent work; whole-class work - question work; - use of the computer; - fieldwork and visits to place of education interest; - creative activities; - watching television and responding to musical or tape-recorded material; - debates, role-plays and oral presentations; - designing and making things; - and participation in athletic or physical activity.
+- Investigation and problem solving; research and finding out; - Group work; pair work; independent work; whole-class work - Question work; - Use of the computer; - Fieldwork and visits to place of education interest; - Creative activities; - Watching television and responding to musical or tape-recorded material; - Debates, role-plays and oral presentations; - Designing and making things; - Participation in athletic or physical activity.